johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2019-08-17-symbiotic-definitely-typed/index.md

 ## Update 2: Further Discussions!

-The technique used in this blog post sparked an interesting conversation with members of the TypeScript team when it was applied to `<a href="https://github.com/testing-library/jest-dom">https://github.com/testing-library/jest-dom</a>`.
+The technique used in this blog post sparked an interesting conversation with members of the TypeScript team when it was applied to [`https://github.com/testing-library/jest-dom`](https://github.com/testing-library/jest-dom).
 [The conversation can be read here](https://github.com/testing-library/jest-dom/issues/123#issuecomment-523586977).